Dark chocolate is particularly beneficial for your gut. It provides fuel and promotes the growth of some of the gut's "good" bacteria.

 Likewise, the darker the chocolate, the more caffeine it has, which may be an issue if you’re sensitive to caffeine.

-How much dark chocolate should you eat each day?
+How much dark chocolate should you have?

-In scientific studies, participants usually consume small or moderate amounts of chocolate.
+And in scientific studies, participants usually consume small or moderate amounts of chocolate.

-As Hyman says, good dark chocolate is “a great way of satisfying your cravings for sweetness at the end of a meal without having too much of it.”
+As Hyman says, a small amount of good dark chocolate is “a great way of satisfying your cravings for sweetness at the end of a meal.”

 There is evidence that the nutrients and antioxidants in cocoa — particularly flavanols — may help: